-Indonesia, Jordan, Sri Lanka and Tunisia in which the welfare indicator is consumption per capita.10 In these countries, disposable income was assumed to equal consumption and market income was generated "backwards" applying a "net to gross" conversion.11
+these countries, disposable income was assumed to equal consumption and market income was generated "backwards" applying a "net to gross" conversion.13

 Disposable income is defined as market income minus direct personal income taxes on all income sources (included in market income) that are subject to taxation plus direct government transfers (mainly cash transfers but can include near cash transfers such as food transfers, free textbooks and school uniforms).
-The Indonesian survey does not include individuals with income levels beyond the threshold at which direct taxes begin to apply (see Afkar et al. forthcoming), so there is no calculation for the incidence of personal income taxes.
-In the data for South Africa, free basic services are considered as direct transfers.12
+The Indonesian survey does not include individuals with income levels beyond the threshold at which direct taxes begin to apply (see Afkar et al. 2017), so there is no calculation for the incidence of personal income taxes.
+In the data for South Africa, free basic services are considered as direct transfers.14